This review of “Passing” was first published after the film’s premiere at the 2021 Sundance Film Festival.

 Much like Regina King, another actress recently turned skillful feature director, Hall arrives behind the camera fully formed as a storyteller handling thought-provoking subject matter with formidable aesthetic sensibilities.
 For all the technique that she demonstrates in “Passing,” it’s the way Hall mines praiseworthy turns from her cast that will earn her the most acclaim.
 Mannered in varying degrees, the actresses’ performances strike a delicate balance of emotional nuance and period-specific affectations.

 As conflicted Irene, Thompson delivers her finest work to date, reminiscent of her turn in the recent period piece “Sylvie’s Love” but with greater substance.
-(This is Thompson’s second Sundance in a row to shine in a film set decades in the past.)
 Her character, a woman descending into blinding suspiciousness, demands studied calibration; Irene must always uphold an image of serenity even when she’s breaking down on the inside.
 Conversely, Negga gets to portray a larger-than-life charm, offering a tongue-in-cheek homage to the movie stars of that era.
 Both actresses come together for multiple scenes of nearly intolerable tension.

 Elegant in its aesthetic precision, “Passing” unfolds in sumptuous black-and-white cinematography.
 How the boxy frames are composed, maximizing space in conjunction with exquisite production, calls to mind Paweł Pawlikowski’s “Ida,” but they are actually the work of Catalan DP Eduard Grau (“Boy Erased”).
 Thematically, opting out of using color enhances the duality of the story and its characters, while on a practical note, it avoids any doubts of whether the two women would be accepted into white circles.
 Nods to bygone Hollywood are also clear, from the aspect ratio to the incidental use of music and of simple transitions.